Storm Eowyn: Amber warning issued as Scotland to be hit with 90mph winds

 Road, rail, air, and ferry services may also be affected, with longer journey times and possible cancellations.

-It comes as an explosive cyclogenesis, also known as a weather bomb, is forecast to hit Scotland.
+The warnings have been issued as an explosive cyclogenesis, also known as a weather bomb, is forecast to hit Scotland.

 What is explosive cyclogenesis?